Relevant Life Cover and Shareholder Protection

 If a company has no written agreement in place outlining what should happen in this eventuality and a beneficiary’s preference is to liquidate their inheritance, the remaining owner(s) must find the funds to be able to purchase these shares.

-Shareholder protection insurance provides a business with the appropriate funding for the surviving shareholders to purchase the shares from a beneficiary as the sum assured is typically equal to the value of each owner’s share of the company.
+Shareholder protection insurance provides a business with a source of funding for the surviving shareholders to purchase the shares from a beneficiary with a sum assured is typically equal to the value of each owner’s share of the company.

 Succession planning is a very important part of a business’s success (and one that many often overlook) – whether large or small.
 Shareholder protection can prove to be a valuable form of insurance enabling a firm to act upon the written agreement of all the company owners should one of them pass away unexpectedly.

-At the very least, shareholder protection will prompt a business to ensure it has a written succession agreement in place and, most importantly, the funding required to cover the cost of each owner’s shares.
+At the very least, shareholder protection should prompt a business to ensure it has a written succession agreement in place and, importantly, the funding required to cover the cost of each owner’s shares.

 If you’d like to know more about the key differences between relevant life cover and shareholder protection, make an enquiry and we will arrange for an advisor we work with to get in touch.